zettastor/zettastor.github.io/src/pages/en/install.md

 ### Hardware Requirements

-Deployment of Distributed Block Storage requires at least 3 nodes.
-For different usage scenarios and different customer environments, the configuration parameters may vary.
-Please refer to [Advanced Configuration](configuration).
+Deployment of Distributed Block Storage (hereinafter "DBS") requires at least 3 nodes.
+For different usage scenarios and different customer environments, the configuration parameters may vary, please refer to [Advanced Configuration](configuration).
 A functional demo can be deployed using virtual machines, while performance testing should be deployed on high-performance physical servers.
 > For the convenience of explanation, the following documents use 3 nodes ( `192.168.1.10`, `192.168.1.11`, `192.168.1.12`) to illustrate the deployment use case.

 ### Software Requirements